Is USCCA Membership The Best Concealed Carry Insurance Policy?

 You don’t want to be left scrounging for money trying to pay your legal expenses.

-Obtaining concealed carry insurance would alleviate this financial burden from you.
+Obtaining CCW insurance would alleviate this financial burden from you.
 Don’t get me wrong, you’ll still get sued and you may even lose your case depending on the circumstances, but you’ll have the funds to be able to afford a solid defense team.

-It’s an advantage and peace of mind that you wouldn’t have without insurance.
+It’s an advantage and peace of mind that you wouldn’t have without legal protection.

 Don’t you think it’s time to get your own home defense legal fund?